ander882/BankGo/tldr.md

 * * 10 logon
 * * 12 bank home screen
 * * 14 bank transaction detail
-* * 18 log ogg
+* * 18 log off

-## everything else
-Pages with numbers less than 1x are for initalization.
-After that:
-* 2x are for web page processing
-* 3x database backup and import new info
-* 8x reports
-* 9X shutdown
+* * all 1x scripts take a copy of the screen and outputs a 1x-Bank?.out file

 done.